ssfsx17/sky-islands/readable.md

 target that are associated with the chosen element.

 **Elemental Hexing** - 5 energy - Type: Line-of-sight - Range: 30 feet -
-Target: Single - If your Magic Accuracy is higher than the target's Magic Evasion, then add the Elemental Charge Feedback status condition to the target for the chosen element.
+Target: Single - If your Magic Accuracy is higher than the target’s Magic Evasion, then add the Elemental Charge Feedback status condition to the target for the chosen element.
 Crystal element cannot be used for this technique.